-4. Use the documentation enclosed with the College pass letter to apply for your GOC registration.
-Boards advise pre-registration optometrists to apply for their full GOC Registration at the same time as they apply for their Certificate of Training.
+4. Use the documentation enclosed with the College pass letter to apply for your GOC registration which is expected to take around 5 working days.
+Boards advise pre-registration optometrists to apply for their full GOC registration at the same time as they apply for their Certificate of Training.
 This usually allows for the Certificate of Training to arrive with Boards ahead of the registration with the GOC and allows for a smooth transition.

-5. Until your individual GOC number appears, you can continue to conduct eye examinations under supervision.
-If you have applied for your GOC number and not the competency certificate then you might not be able to complete your listing and/or conduct NHS eye examinations.
+5. You can continue to conduct eye examinations under supervision only until your individual GOC number confirming your full registration appears on it’s website.
+If your individual GOC number has been produced without the competency certificate then you will not be able to complete your listing and will therefore be unable to conduct NHS eye examinations.

-Competency Certificate application as above (applied for as soon as OSCEs passed and letter receive/sent).
+Competency Certificate application applied for as soon as OSCEs passed and letter receive/sent.